apache/mxnet/docs/system/program_model.md

 However, the above example still have many possible futures, which means we cannot do the inplace calculation to re-use the memory in forward pass(a trick commonly used to reduce GPU memory usage).
 The techniques introduced in this section generates explicit backward pass.
-On some of the toolkits such as caffe, cxxnet.
+On some of the tool-kits such as Caffe, CXXNet.
 Backprop is done implicitly on the same graph.
 The discussions of this section also applies to these cases as well.

-Most configuration file based libraries such as cxxnet, caffe are designed for one or two generic requirement.
+Most configuration file based libraries such as CXXNet, Caffe are designed for one or two generic requirement.
 Get the activation of each layer, or get gradient of all the weights.
 Same problem stays for these libraries, the more generic operations the library have to support, the less optimization(memory sharing) we can do, based on the same data structure.